jopemachine/awesome-stars/README.md

 ## Swift

+- [sindresorhus/System-Color-Picker](https://github.com/sindresorhus/System-Color-Picker) - 🎨 The macOS color picker as an app with more features
 - [sindresorhus/Plash](https://github.com/sindresorhus/Plash) - 💦 Make any website your Mac desktop wallpaper
 - [sindresorhus/Blear](https://github.com/sindresorhus/Blear) - iOS app that transforms your photos into stunning blurry wallpapers for your device
 - [sindresorhus/Gifski](https://github.com/sindresorhus/Gifski) - 🌈 Convert videos to high-quality GIFs on your Mac